duncan3dc/sonos/setup.md

 $sonos = new Network;
 ~~~

-<p class="message-info">As of v1.0.2, if no speakers are found then this result is not cached, and the discovery will be tried again on the next request.</p>
+<p class="message-info">If no speakers are found then this result is not cached, and the discovery will be tried again on the next request.</p>

 Cache
 -----

-We use [doctrine/cache](http://doctrine-common.readthedocs.org/en/latest/reference/caching.html) to handle caching, which means a variety of cache backends are available.
+We use [doctrine/cache](//doctrine-common.readthedocs.org/en/latest/reference/caching.html) to handle caching, which means a variety of cache backends are available.

 ~~~php
 # Get a new instance of the Network class using array cache